slowernews/wisdom-tldr/README.md

 He who works with his hands and his head is a craftsman.<br>
 He who works with his hands and his head and his heart is an artist.' --  St. Francis of Assisi*

+hiring on culture contribution vs. on culture matching

+> *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*

 CHALLENGE:

 > *'In general, be wary of people who want to collaborate - they are often trying to find someone who will do the heavy lifting for them.'*

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*

+CHALLENGE:

+> *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)* ???

+> *'Keep your hands clean.' -- Robert Greene (26th law of power)*